GitHubDragonFly/GitHubDragonFly.github.io/OBJ_MTL_PBR.md

   - BMP, DDS, GIF, JPEG, PNG, TGA, WEBP
   - Test model can be found [here](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/examples/cerberus) and each of the zip files can be loaded as such

-This document would represent a summary of PBR entries that can be found in the exported MTL file, with mentioning of some possibly utilized standard entries whose description can be seen online [here](https://paulbourke.net/dataformats/mtl/).
+This document would represent a summary of PBR entries that can be found in the exported MTL file, with mentioning of some possibly utilized standard entries, whose description can be seen online [here](https://paulbourke.net/dataformats/mtl/), as well as just a few FYI Blender adopted entries as per [these proposals](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Physically-based_rendering).

+Since the MTL file is a text file, then it could be edited manually and any entries changed if required.

 ## Standard Entries: